IshtiaqueIrteza/hibernate-advanced-mappings/README.md

 # hibernate-advanced-mappings
-Hibernate advanced mappings with java
+Hibernate advanced mappings with java, using mySql.